Peru: Education

 Peru is home to one of the oldest institutions of higher learning in the New World.
 The National University of San Marcos, founded on 12 May 1551, during the Viceroyalty of Peru, is the first officially established and the oldest continuously functioning university in the Americas.
+The University of San Marcos is known to be the best in Peru and among the best in South America.